How to Relist on eBay: An eBay Relist Guide to Boost Sales

 For example, if you have 200 active listings, your relisting strategy might be to refresh 20 listings each week.
 Obviously, doing this manually is going to be very difficult and time-consuming.
 Even if copying, deleting, and relisting a single listing takes 15 minutes, you’ll be spending 5 hours each week on this process alone.

-This is where an eBay relisting tool like Crosslist comes into play.
+This is where Crosslist comes into play.
 It automates the whole process for you, helping you relist eBay items in bulk within minutes instead of hours (yes, really).

-Here’s a quick comparison of how the two process compare:
+Here’s a quick comparison of how the two processes compare:

 Relisting on eBay manually